bbustin/dmarc_aggregate_parser/README.md

 This is written in Rust which should mean that it will be relatively fast and memory safe.

-I apologize for the lack of cosumentation, but this is very much a work in progress.
+I apologize for the lack of documentation, but this is very much a work in progress.